-Legal Separation in Ohio is one of the most misunderstood legal issues people ask about when facing the decision of whether or not to terminate their marriage.
+Legal Separation in Ohio is one of the most misunderstood legal issues in family law.
 Under Ohio law there are only three ways to terminate a Marriage: Divorce, Dissolution or Annulment.
 Each method comes with its own benefits and disadvantages.
 However, a Legal Separation does not fall into this category as it does not legally terminate a marriage.
 If you have a Separation you cannot remarry, and there are potentially other issues which involve the filing of your taxes, what happens to assets and liabilities if one of the parties dies or becomes mentally or physically incapacitated.

 Legal Separation Defined

 A Legal Separation is a court Order where the husband and wife remain married, but live separately.
 This is similar to a Divorce in certain ways as issues involving child custody, child support, spousal support, and property division all need to be addressed and finalized in the court Order.
 Legal Separation does come with some benefits over a Divorce, as health benefits can still be easily conferred from one party to another, and if the parties think they may reconcile at some point, it is much easier to “un-do” a Legal Separation than a Divorce.
-Further, property acquired after the Decree of Legal Separation is typically considered to be individual property.
+In addition, property acquired after the Decree of Legal Separation is typically considered to be individually owned.
 This means the property is typically not subject to division in any future Divorce or Dissolution action.

-The Law Office of Anthony W. Greco is committed to providing each and every client with professional, aggressive, and effective representation.
+The Law Office of Anthony W. Greco provides each and every client with professional, aggressive, and effective representation.
 We strive to remain sensitive to our clients’ unique concerns and goals.
-With more than 25 years of experience, our firm is equipped to deal with all issues involved in every family law matter including, divorce and child custody matters.
-From the complex, high-asset divorce cases, to a simple dissolution, Attorney Greco and his team of talented associates are prepared to aggressively represent their clients from the first day of representation through trial.
-Contact our office to set up your initial consultation to discuss your Legal Separation questions.
+Our years of experience have equipped us to address issues in family law including divorce and child custody.
+From the complex, high-asset divorce cases, to a simple dissolution, Attorney Greco and his team of talented associates are ready to aggressively represent their clients from the first day of representation through trial.
+Contact our office to set up your initial consultation to discuss your Legal Separation questions .